Technical diving books

 The Technical Diving Handbook- Gary Gentile

-Books on decompression theory and physiology
+Books about decompression theory and diving physiology

 Deco for Divers: A Diver's Guide to Decompression Theory and Physiology (2nd Edition)- Mark Powell

 If you teach technical diving, you need this book.
-If you’re learning tech diving, you need this book.
+Moreover, if you’re learning tech diving, you need this book.
+It’s the standard reference for anything relating to decompression theory and basic diving physiology.

 Scuba Physiological: Think You Know All About Scuba Medicine?
 Think again!- Simon Pridmore

 Wouldn’t it be great if somebody decided to collaborate with the world’s leading decompression researchers to distil their research into plain English, and then write a book about it..
+This book will make you think again about how you can reduce decompression stress.
+This volume absolutely needs to be on your bookshelf in the technical diving books section.

 Deep Into Deco Revised and Updated: The Diver's Decompression Textbook- Asser Salama

+Another in-depth look at our current understanding of decompression theory.
+A little more current than Mark Powell’s book.
 Contains a lot of information about the algorithms, and up to date information about the use of oxygen to reduce post-dive no-fly time.

 Your Brain on Diving: New insights into the function of the human brain underwater- Klaus M. Stiefel

 Dr. Klaus M. Stiefel is a biologist and technical diver who has collated the latest research about how the brain is impaired during diving.
 This includes information on narcosis, and apnea diving.
+Not one of the typical technical diving books, but insightful about aspects that most tech divers wouldn’t necessarily think about.

 Hyperbaric Medicine- Costantino Balestra (Editor), Jacek Kot (Editor).